Make a Claim / No Win No Fee Compensation

-Yes, it does still apply.
-But there are points to bear in mind.
 If you lose your accident compensation claim, you won’t have to pay your solicitor but you will be liable for the costs of the successful party.
 To protect you from these costs, your solicitor may take out insurance on your behalf as part of your compensation agreement.

 This is known as ‘after the event’ insurance.
 It covers all legal fees as well as additional costs known as disbursements – including court fees and medical reports.
 There is a premium to pay for this cover but you don’t need to pay this at the outset.
 If you lose your case, the insurance company pays the premium.
-If you win, the losing party pays it.
+If you win, the losing party pays for it.

 Further Information Regarding No Win No Fee

 To learn more or to start your claim, get in touch with our expert team on 0800 808 9740 or contact us online.